tomko-lab/tomko-lab.github.io/content/people/kimia.md

 ---

 ## Bio
-Kimia joined our group at 2019, and she is working on indoor localization and wayfinding.
+Kimia joined our group in 2019, and she is working on indoor wayfinding and localization by verbal descriptions.
+Kimia is supervised by Prof Stephan Winter, and co-supervised by Martin.

 ![profile](/images/people/kimia.jpg)